 “You heard me.
 Married.
 I want you to get married.”

 “Grandma, I’m not even dating anyone seriously.
 You can’t expect me to get married.
 That’s ridiculous.”

 “I didn’t mean right this minute.
 But it’s time you settled down.”

 He shook his head.
 “Not happening, Grandma.
 Not even for you.”

 Damned if she didn’t start crying again.
 “Don’t cry.
 Please don’t cry.
 I didn’t mean—I didn’t say I’d never get married.”

 “You might as well have.
 What good will it do me if I’m dead before you ever make up your mind?”
 She reached for another tissue and dried her eyes.
 “You’ve dated a lot of women.
 I know you have.
-Can’t you see falling in love with one of them?”
+Can’t you see yourself falling in love with one of them?”